ddpatel2606/MyMotorwayDemo/README.md

 ## Try the App
 Check out the [Releases](https://github.com/ddpatel2606/MyMotorwayDemo/releases) and download & install the <a href="apk/app-debug.apk">APK file<a/> to try the app.

+## Some of the clarification
+What we are looking for:
+- An understanding of programming structure and principles : Used some of the concepts of clean architecture and used SOLID principles
+- Demonstrable understanding of the chosen interface approach, architecture and use of Kotlin. : Used repository pattern will provide abstraction layer and presentation layer don't know where the data is come from.
+- Assurance that the underlying logic of the code works : yes It's working demo you can check on release page or use this <a href="apk/app-debug.apk">APK file<a/> also there are working UI(Instrumentation) and unit tests as well.
+- A project that opens, compiles and runs in the current release of Android Studio : yes It's compiled in Android Studio Electric Eel | 2022.1.1 Patch 2.

+What we are not looking for:
+- Complex and elaborate technical architectures : I've used very simple but very scalable solution.
+- Use of unnecessary third party libraries : I didn't used so many third party library. only used those once's which help me to create clean architecture and for easily testable.
+- An over designed user interface : I've used Jetpack Compose for UI, and It's not much complex and advanced. but On the other side, I can easily integrate data binding and view binding by creating another Activity which can use the xml file.
+And It can scale the app without affecting other functionality.